Zhu Bajie: Respectful

-Despite his previous identity as a great marshal who was in charge of 80,000 celestial marines, he always claims Sun Wukong as "brother" with awe and respect while Sun has conflicts with him and often makes fun of him all the way.
-Of course, another reason for it is he already knows Sun's reputation of being a great fighter in his preexistence.
+Despite his former identity as a great marshal in charge of 80,000 celestial marines, Zhu Bajie respectfully calls Sun Wukong "brother", even though the two often clash and Sun frequently mocks him.
+Another reason is that Zhu Bajie knows Sun's reputation as a powerful fighter from his previous life.

 Soft-hearted

-During the journey, many demons change their appearances into children and beautiful women, pretending to be in trouble to confuse them with the intention of eating their master Tang Sanzang.
-However, though Sun Wukong is capable of detecting demons, Zhu Bajie always manages to persuade his brother to release them rather than capturing or killing them, although his kindness often causes trouble and leads to disaster.
+During the journey, many demons disguise themselves as children or beautiful women in distress to deceive the pilgrims and capture Tang Sanzang.
+Although Sun Wukong can identify demons, Zhu Bajie often persuades him to release them rather than capture or kill them; his kindness often causes trouble and leads to disaster.